-Many people are surprised to learn that eyelid surgery (blepharoplasty) is annually 1 of the top 5 cosmetic surgical procedures performed in Canada and the U.S. My eyelid surgery patients in Toronto are overwhelmingly satisfied with their outcomes, but I also see women and men who have had the same procedure elsewhere and aren’t happy with the results.
-Revision, or corrective, eyelid surgery can improve their appearances.
+Many people are surprised to learn that eyelid surgery (blepharoplasty) is 1 of the top 5 cosmetic surgical procedures performed yearly in Canada and the U.S. My eyelid surgery patients in Toronto are overwhelmingly satisfied with their outcomes, but I also see women and men who have had the same procedure elsewhere and aren’t happy with the results.
+Revision eyelid surgery can improve their appearance.

-Eyelid surgery is an appealing option for patients who look tired or older than they are because of excess skin around the eyes.
+Eyelid surgery is an appealing option for patients who believe they look tired or older than they are because of excess skin around the eyes.
 This delicate procedure produces dramatic results without the invasiveness of more extensive facial plastic surgery.
-When performed by an inexperienced plastic surgeon, however, complications can occur, and these can lead to less-than-desirable outcomes.
+When performed by an inexperienced plastic surgeon, however, complications can occur, leading to less-than-desirable outcomes.

 Before discussing the reasons for corrective eyelid surgery, it’s important to understand the procedure.
 Cosmetic eyelid surgery may involve the upper or lower eyelids, or both.
 In some extreme cases, upper eyelid surgery may be needed because a patient’s vision is partially obstructed.
 But most people choose blepharoplasty to create a more youthful appearance without changing the shape of the eyelids.
 As an eyelid surgery specialist, I perform a detailed assessment of the area surrounding the eyes and create a customized surgical plan based on my findings.